dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 **The Requirement:**

-- TDD's three phases all use TDD's flow ✅
+- TDD's three phases all use TDD's pattern ✅
-- AT's three phases all use AT's flow ✅
+- AT's three phases all use AT's pattern ✅
-- Refactoring's phases would all use Refactoring's flow ✅
+- Refactoring's phases would all use Refactoring's pattern ✅
-- Mixing different flows within one workflow ❌
+- Mixing different patterns within one workflow ❌

 **Why This Matters:**